EqualExperts/data-studio-exercise-python-sql/README.md

 As a Data Engineer, you should NOT find this exercise to be particularly difficult.
 We are expecting a simple solution that addresses just what is asked, and you should take no more than 90 minutes.

-This exercise is based on python, although if you prefer Scala there is a scala version [here](https://github.com/EqualExperts/data-studio-exercise-python-sql/tree/json-exercise-scala).
+This exercise is based on Python, although if you prefer Scala there is a Scala version [here](https://github.com/EqualExperts/data-studio-exercise-python-sql/tree/json-exercise-scala).

 ## Exercise Instructions